perladvent/perldotcom/content/article/_pub_2004_12_01_3d_engine.md

 {
-   "image" : null,
+   "draft" : null,
+   "thumbnail" : "/images/_pub_2004_12_01_3d_engine/111-3d_engine.gif",
+   "description" : " This article is the first in a series aimed at building a full 3D engine.
+It could be the underlying technology for a video game, the visualization system for a scientific application, the walkthrough program for an architectural design...", "image" : null,
    "authors" : [
       "geoff-broadwell"
    ],
-   "description" : " This article is the first in a series aimed at building a full 3D engine.
-It could be the underlying technology for a video game, the visualization system for a scientific application, the walkthrough program for an architectural design...", "thumbnail" : "/images/_pub_2004_12_01_3d_engine/111-3d_engine.gif", "categories" : "Games",
    "title" : "Building a 3D Engine in Perl",
-   "slug" : "/pub/2004/12/01/3d_engine",
-   "date" : "2004-12-01T00:00:00-08:00",
    "tags" : [
       "geoff-broadwell",
       "opengl-tutorial",